- Teaching & Student Learning

 Educational Research Mini-Grants

 The educational research mini-grant program is designed to help instructors tackle a teaching and learning issue in which a specific, measurable research question is examined to bring about improved student learning, retention or academic success.
-There is also funding to help defray costs of publishing or presenting previous mini-grant projects.

 Data from educational research mini-grant projects spanning five years of faculty projects, have shown measurable increases in instructor satisfaction, student learning, student-instructor interactions, and end of course evaluation scores as a result of these projects.